Skip to main content

 How to choose the right arrondissement for an expatriate family with 3 school-age children?

-The choice depends on the type of schooling desired.
-For international and bilingual schools, the 15th, 16th, and 17th arrondissements concentrate the majority of the offer (Lycee International, EIB, Ecole Bilingue).
-The 16th offers the best compromise between large family apartments, green spaces (Bois de Boulogne), and proximity to international schools.
+The choice depends on the type of schooling wanted.
+For international and bilingual schools, the 15th, 16th and 17th arrondissements hold most of the options (Lycée International, EIB, École Bilingue).
+The 16th offers the best balance between large family flats, green space (Bois de Boulogne) and proximity to international schools.

 What budget for a 5-room apartment in the 16th arrondissement in 2026?